 In the world of gym clothes, compression garments continue to grow in popularity.
-Wearing compression shirts provides a number of advantages, including increased circulation and reduced swelling.
+Wearing compression shirts provides several advantages, including increased circulation and reduced swelling.
 Learn how to wash compression shirts and extend the life of these amazing workout clothes.

 How to Wash Compression Shirts